-Among the existing technologies, artificial intelligence (AI) is one of the most promising drivers for wireless communications to meet various technical challenges.
-AI techniques such as Machine Learning (ML), Deep Learning (DL) and Deep Reinforcement Learning (DRL), well known from computer science disciplines, are beginning to emerge in wireless communications with recent successes in complicated decision making, wireless network management, resource optimization, and in-depth knowledge discovery for complex wireless networking environments \cite{9}.
+Among the existing technologies, artificial intelligence (AI) is one of the most promising drivers for wireless communications to meet various technical challenges. {AI with machine learning (ML) techniques well known from computer science disciplines,} is beginning to emerge in wireless communications with recent successes in complicated decision making, wireless network management, resource optimization, and in-depth knowledge discovery for complex wireless networking environments \cite{9}.
 It has been proved that AI techniques can achieve outstanding performances for wireless communication applications thanks to their online learning and optimization capabilities in various complex and dynamic network settings.
-AI also lowers the complexity of algorithm computations enabled by data learning and interactions with the environment, and hence accelerates the convergence in finding sub-optimal solutions compared to conventional techniques \cite{10}.
+AI also lowers the complexity of algorithm computations enabled by data learning and interactions with the environment, and hence accelerates the convergence in finding optimal solutions compared to conventional techniques \cite{10}.
 By bringing the huge volumes of data to AI, the wireless network ecosystem will create many novel application scenarios and fuel the continuous booming of AI.
 Therefore, the integration of AI techniques into the design of intelligent network architectures becomes a promising trend for effectively addressing technical challenges in wireless communication systems.